neurodata/neurodata.io/content/about/agreements.md

 To build community and deeper inter-personal connections, and to have fun, we agree to having semi-annual retreats,  typically during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
 The retreats will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
 These retreats will be organized by trainees.

+#### Semi-Annual No JoVo Meeting

+We will meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [randically candid](https://www.radicalcandor.com/) feedback.

 #### Annual Reviews

 We agree to annual reviews, to document goals and assess trajectory, by filling out the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2) annually, and then scheduling a meeting with leadership to discuss.
 These meetings will happen in July.
 We will also update and sign this agreements document each year at this time.